Vaibhavraj8225/youtube-downloader/README.md

 # YouTube Video Downloader

 A simple YouTube video downloader built using Python and `yt_dlp`.
 This tool allows users to download videos from YouTube in mp4 or audio formats and various resolutions.
+The downlaoder provides GUI Inerface along with progress bar and capable of downloading entire playlist at once.

 ## 🚀 Features